oracle/odpi/doc/src/public_functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **options** -- a reference to the dequeue options on which the consumer name is to be set.
+    **options** [IN] -- a reference to the dequeue options on which the consumer name is to be set.
 If the reference is NULL or invalid an error is returned.

-    **value** -- a byte string in the encoding used for CHAR data, or NULL if the consumer name is to be cleared.
+    **value** [IN] -- a byte string in the encoding used for CHAR data, or NULL if the consumer name is to be cleared.

-    **valueLength** -- the length of the value parameter in bytes, or 0 if the value parameter is NULL.
+    **valueLength** [IN] -- the length of the value parameter in bytes, or 0 if the value parameter is NULL.